HasanbRG/CarmaGO2/README.md

 ##  How to Use the Application

 ### 1. Getting Started
-1. Open http://localhost:3000 in your browser
+1. Open (http://localhost:8080/signUppage.html) in your browser to start or run it via vs code live server
 2. Create an account by clicking "Sign Up"
 3. Fill in your details (First Name, Last Name, Email, Phone, Password)
 4. Log in with your credentials